audioeye/sdlc-docs/docs/jest.md

 The AudioEye Testing SDK Jest Library gives you the ability to write Jest tests to test components of your project.

 ## Pre-requisites

 Visit the [Getting Started](get-started.md) page to learn how to setup Jest in your project.

-**Note:** This guide's Jest test examples assume you're working in a browser environment.
-With Jest 27+, you will need to configure Jest to run with JSDOM.
+**Note:** This guide's Jest test examples use [`@testing-library/react`](https://www.npmjs.com/package/@testing-library/react).
+Please follow their setup instructions, particularly the differences between Jest versions.
+[Jest 28](https://jestjs.io/blog/2022/04/25/jest-28#breaking-changes) introduced breaking changes to the testing environment that need to be handled correctly.
 You can find more information on how to do that [here](https://jestjs.io/docs/configuration#testenvironment-string).

 ## Installing the library